aws-samples/amazon-ec2-global-dashboard/README.md

 - AWS::Lambda::Function
 - AWS::Events::Rule

+### Setup

+1. Save the file called 'amazon-ec2-global-dashboard.json' locally.
+2. Go to CloudFormation in your AWS management console
+3. Select 'Create Stack' ->  'Template is ready' -> 'Upload a template file'
+4. Upload 'amazon-ec2-global-dashboard.json' -> Next
+5. Give it a name -> 'Next'
+6. No requirements on the *Configure stack options* page -> 'Next'
+7. On the *Review* page you must accept the acknowledgment to allow the stack to create an IAM Role -> 'Create stack'

+### Widgets

 The Dashboard contains two widgets:

-## Running Instances
-Dynamic widget showing the number of running instances and historical data.
+- **Running Instances** - Dynamic widget showing the number of running instances and historical data.
+- **Region mapping** – Maps the region name with the region code and hyperlinks to the instances in each region.

-The ‘Number’ widget type will show the current number of running EC2 instances in each region, this is the default view:
+The ‘Number’ widget type will show the current number of running EC2 instances, this is the default view:
 ![NumberType](media/NumberType.png)

-The ‘Line’ widget type will show the historical data allowing the number of running EC2 instances to be monitored over the period of time defined:
+The ‘Line’ widget type will show historical data:
 ![LineType](media/LineType.png)

-### Region Mapping
-Maps the region name with the region code and hyperlinks to the instances in each region.

 ## License Summary